 There may or may not be external and obvious damage to the installation, only performance assessments can assuredly diagnose a blocked pipe issue.
-If damage is not extensive, the piping may be refurbished and reused, otherwise it may need to be replaced.
+If the damage is not extensive, the piping may be refurbished and reused, otherwise, it may need to be replaced.
 In addition to clogged pipes, insufficiently-sized piping and valve malfunctions may also cause flow and pressure restriction.

 Water Access Logistics

 High-rises are large, tall structures with internal plumbing systems that, to be in compliance with established building codes, must overcome the downward force of gravity and provide water throughout a building, top to bottom.
-Plumbing in tall buildings require high pressure-rated pipes to deal with the greater water pressure that these systems require to properly function.
+Plumbing in tall buildings requires high pressure-rated pipes to deal with the greater water pressure that these systems require to properly function.
 MEP engineers must consider the minimum required pressure for piping on the top floor of a pressure zone and ensure that aforesaid fixtures can adequately maintain pressure throughout peak flow periods.

 Water Heater Efficiency

 The efficiency of a water heater system does not necessarily correspond with optimal cost-savings; regional energy price differences are more influential on water heating costs than individual design nuances.
 In some areas, such as New York, natural gas rates are far cheaper than electricity, rendering a natural gas solution far more attractive than an efficient electrical heating system.
 However, electrical heating systems in New York can potentially achieve near cost-parity with natural gas systems if they are sufficiently optimized.
-This can be accomplished with electrical heat pumps that can have a coefficient of performance (COP) of 2.5 or more, which is a significant improvement over conventional heater systems which have a COP of 1.
+This can be accomplished with electrical heat pumps that can have a coefficient of performance (COP) of 2.5 or more, which is a significant improvement over conventional heating systems which have a COP of 1.
 Efficiency improvements can be coupled with renewables to further drive cost reduction to such an extent that, even in a high-rate region like New York, electrical heating solutions can be substantially cheaper than natural gas.